 Circuit: Metro-Dade Homestead Motorsports Complex

 Situation: John Nemechek was competing in a Truck Series race at Homestead-Miami Speedway when, with 14 laps remaining, he lost control and crashed into the first-turn wall, hitting its driver’s side first.
-He sustained severe head injuries and was transported to a hospital, where he died on March 21, 1997, a few days after the accident occurred.
+John Nemechek’s cause of death was severe head injuries, and he was transported to a hospital, where he died on March 21, 1997, a few days after the accident occurred.

 Driver Name: Adam Petty (USA)